hajicj/FEL-NLP-IR_2016/README.md

 to experimental configurations.)
 It's basically this tutorial in script form.
 Comments inside the file should help you get going.

+(Don't forget to set execute permissions for `search.py` & its derivatives...)

 Happy hacking!